You can watch this video to get an overview of the basic features in web layers. Everything is covered in the textual guide too.

 Choose where to show the web layer: On every page, page with specific URL, page containing URL or by creating a regular expression where you define a particular set of URLs.

 Show on any device or only desktop or mobile.

-Set until when you want to keep showing the web layer.
-Interaction is defined as a click on the web layer.
+Set until when you want to keep showing the web layer:

 Define your custom audience that will receive this email campaign.
 You can use our standard customer and event filters.